Riuujin/charpcomicviewer-sf/README.md

 # charpcomicviewer-sf
 A comic viewer that is written in C#.
-It uses dot Net 4.0 and be making use of 7-zip (www.7-zip.org/ ) and SevenZipSharp (http://sevenzipsharp.codeplex.com/ ).
+It uses dot Net 4.0 and makes use of 7-zip (www.7-zip.org/ ) and SevenZipSharp (http://sevenzipsharp.codeplex.com/).

 Features